Esri/Geospatial-Center-Code/README.md

 **If you'd like to contribute, please follow the [example template](https://github.com/Esri/Geospatial-Center-Code/issues/2) for what files and details are needed.**

-Generally, you can follow this workflow for contributing:
+[Visual Studio Code](https://code.visualstudio.com/) is a great IDE to use with strong and easy-to-use GitHub integration.
+Generally, you can follow this workflow for contributing using VSCode:

+- In VSCode
   - Cloning the repo
     - Making a local copy of the repo on your machine
   - Creating a branch
     - You’ll make your changes/additions here first
   - Adding your script(s)
     - Literally creating folders/files for your scripts
   - Staging the changes
     - For example, if you have 10 files, but only want to add 3 of them, you would “stage” only those 3 files
   - Writing a commit message
     - A short descriptive message about what’s being added/changed
   - Committing your new additions to your new branch
     - Move your additions/changes from “staged” to “committed” in your branch only
   - Push changes to your new branch to the remote repo on Github.com
     - Send the additions/changes from your local machine to the remote repo on GH.com
     - This results in creating a remote version of your branch in the remote repo on GH.com
+- On Github.com
   - Create a Pull Request (commonly referred to as a “PR”) to merge your new branch into the “master” branch
     - Create a request that will merge your branch into the “master” branch
     - Comments/discussion can happen around this pull request as needed
   - Merging your changes/additions into the master branch
     - This will merge your branch into the “master” branch and make your script available to all!
+- Delete your local and remote branches

 _Esri welcomes contributions from anyone and everyone.
 Please see our [guidelines for contributing](https://github.com/esri/contributing)._